 We are registering for sale the Commitment Shares that we have issued and an additional \$25.0 million in shares that we may sell to Aspire Capital under the Purchase Agreement.
 It is anticipated that shares registered in this offering will be sold by Aspire Capital over a period of up to approximately 24 months from the date of this prospectus.
-Under the Purchase Agreement, we have the right, but not the obligation, to sell more than the 3,000,000 shares of common stock offered in this prospectus, if we obtain stockholder approval or an exception pursuant to the rules of the ASX is obtained to issue more than 13.99% (or, in the event we delist from ASX, 19.99%) to be in compliance with the applicable listing maintenance rules of the ASX or the Nasdaq Capital Market, as applicable.
+Under the Purchase Agreement, we have the right, but not the obligation, to sell more than the 3,000,000 shares of common stock offered in this prospectus, if we obtain shareholder approval or an exception pursuant to the rules of the ASX is obtained to issue more than 13.99% (or, in the event we delist from ASX, 19.99%) to be in compliance with the applicable listing maintenance rules of the ASX or the Nasdaq Capital Market, as applicable.
 The limitation with respect to the Nasdaq Capital Market shall not apply if, at any time the Exchange Cap is reached and at all times thereafter, the average price paid for all shares issued and sold under the Purchase Agreement is equal to or greater than \$6.10, the closing sale price of our common stock on January 14, 2013.
 We are not required or permitted to issue any shares of common stock under the Purchase Agreement if such issuance would breach our obligations under the rules or regulations of the Nasdaq Capital Market.
 In addition, we must register under the Securities Act the sale by Aspire Capital of any additional shares we may elect to sell to Aspire Capital under this prospectus is dependent upon the number of shares we elect to sell to Aspire Capital under the Purchase Agreement.
-Further, the number of shares ultimately offered for sale by Aspire Capital under this prospectus is dependent upon the number of shares we elect to sell to Aspire Capital under the Purchase Agreement.
-Depending upon market liquidity at the time, sales of shares of our common stock under the Purchase Agreement.
-Burchase Agreement may cause the trading price of our common stock to decline.
+Depending upon market liquidity at the time, sales of shares of our common stock under the Purchase Agreement may cause the trading price of our common stock to decline.